thiagoesteves/deployex/README.md

 mkdir -p /tmp/${monitored_app_name}/versions/${monitored_app_name}/local/
 ```

-It is important to note that for local deployments, deployex will use the path `/tmp/deployex` for local storage.
+It is important to note that for local deployments, DeployEx will use the path `/tmp/deployex` for local storage.
 This means you can delete the entire folder to reset any local version, history, or configurations.

 ### Creating an Elixir phoenix app (default name is `myphoenixapp`)